-11. The emergency oxygen supply for use in the event of failure of the main system or during ejection, consists of a small oxygen cylinder which is mounted on the pilot's seat.
-The cylinder is brought into service by means of a static line when ejection action is taken, or by pulling a control knob on the side of the cabin starboard shelf when the main system fails in flight. ▶
+11. The emergency oxygen equipment for use in the event of failure of the main supply, or during ejection, is installed in the pilot's personal survival pack.
+It consists of an installation utilizing a small 55 litre cylinder, which is automatically brought into use by a static line when pilot ejection action is taken, or by pulling a control knob on the side of the cabin starboard shelf when the main oxygen supply fails in flight.